Skip to content ↓

 Current status

-Also, MIT Medical has appointed clinicians in SMHC with experience in race-based trauma and multicultural outreach, and appointed additional clinicians of color.
+Also, MIT Health has appointed clinicians in SMHC with experience in race-based trauma and multicultural outreach, and appointed additional clinicians of color.
 SMHC continues to deepen staff training through clinician ally groups, anti-oppression training and a range of group offerings for students of color.

 Undergraduate financial aid